djanov/starwarsevents/README.md

   * query from console: **php app/console doctrine:query:sql "SELECT * from yoda_event"**
   * when updating the entity the doctrine need to be updated: **php app/console doctrine:schema:update --force**
   * to  use annotations in [doctrine docs][15] prefix them with **@ORM** before putting them in the symfony example @Column becomes **@ORM\Column** in somfony.
 That is because of the use statement in the Entity/Event.php **use Doctrine\ORM\Mapping as ORM;**
+  * to use app in prod option not in app.dev first need to clear the cashe for prod: **php app/console cache:clear --env=prod**

 Useful information:
 -------------------